Batasari

 Batasari is a 1961 Indian Telugu-language drama film, produced and directed by Ramakrishna of Bharani Pictures.
 It was simultaneously made in Tamil as Kaanal Neer.
-Based on the Bengali novel Bardidi by Saratchandra Chatterjee, the film stars P. Bhanumathi and Akkineni Nageswara Rao, with music composed by Master Venu.
+A remake of the 1957 Bengali film Bardidi, which itself is based on the eponymous novel by Sarat Chandra Chatterjee, the film stars P. Bhanumathi and Akkineni Nageswara Rao, with music composed by Master Venu.
 Batasari was released on 30 June 1961, and Kaanal Neer on 21 July.
 Both versions did not succeed commercially.

 Plot

 Surendranath / Suren, a lone wolf, is the maternal grandson & heir of Zamindar of Dharapuram.
 He stays with his father, Raghavaiah, & stepmother, Sundaramma, and she raises Suren with mollycoddle.
-Suren currently ranks in graduation and sets his sights on stepping into England for higher education.
-Sundaramma dismisses it, so peeved, Suren quits and proceeds to Madras.
-Appa Rao, a wealthy, resides with his son, Siva Chandra, and two daughters, Madhavi & Prameela.
+Suren currently studies in graduation and has his sights on going to England for higher education.
+Sundaramma dismisses the idea, and a peeved Suren quits and proceeds to Madras.
+Appa Rao, a wealthy man, resides with his son, Siva Chandra, and two daughters, Madhavi & Prameela.
 Madhavi is an honorable young widow and takes care of family tasks.
-Today, Suren approaches Apparao for a post; he appoints him as a tutor to Prameela and provides a roof.
+Today, Suren approaches Appa Rao for a post; he appoints him as a tutor to Prameela and provides a roof.
 Madhavi gazes at Suren's distrait nature and covertly concerns his things in time.
 Hereupon, a strange adoration blossoms between them, and Suren silently endears without viewing her.
 It creates rumors that anguish Madhavi, and she scolds Suren for neglecting his duty.
 Thus, he exits, being upset on an aimless journey, and meets a fatal accident.
 Soon after the recovery, Raghavaiah carries Suren back, notifying Appa Rao.
 The detachment disconcerts the two, but they accept fate.

 Meanwhile, Suren's grandfather passes away, and he crowns his terrain, which green eyes his sly Diwan Alwar.
 Following this, he splices benevolent Shanti, who worships him.
 However, Suren does not reciprocate because his heart longs for Madhavi.
 Parallelly, Appa Rao expires, Siva Chandra wedlocks shrew Kanti, and she scorns Madhavi.
 Then, she walks out to her in-law's house, which is under the regime of Suren, but Pullaiah, her peasant, envies it.
 Shanti molds Suren as a good Samaritan who handles his liabilities and hinders the atrocities of Diwan.
 Anyhow, his health deteriorates due to the post-effective of the accident.
 Shanti seeks to share all aspects of Suren's life when he divulges his holy love for Madhavi.
 As of now, Suren requests Shanti to get Madhavi to view it once before leaving his breath, which she denies.
 Besides, Pullaiah ruses with Diwan and vends Madhavi's assets.
 Engaged, Madhavi moves to confront Suren, being unbeknownst.
 Thereupon, she silently behinds discerning Suren and about to depart.
 Suren is aware of the totality and rushes for Madhavi.
 Simultaneously, Shanti becomes flat imploring before goddesses as she is conscious it will result in her husband's death.
 At last, with great difficulty, Suren reaches Madhavi and dies in her lap with the first look when she, too, accompanies him.
 Finally, the movie ends by showing the duo are immortal.